-The Polarization From Within the Profession
+The Polarization from Within Law Enforcement

 Recently, I was speaking with two young deputies who were within their first couple years.
 Fresh out of the academy and field training, they both had a crispness about them and their futures.
 Strangely enough, I had just spoken to a senior deputy prior, who was spewing vile and vitriol about the same agency.
 So, where was the rub between these two camps?